National Geographic Global Networks: Asia

-NGC Network Asia, LLC operates all of National Geographic-branded television channels across Asia except Japan.
+NGC Network Asia, LLC operates all of National Geographic-branded television channels across Asia except India and Japan.

 NGC Network Asia previously represented television channels from Fox International Channels (FIC) in the region, but they were transferred to the newly formed Asian branch of FIC in the 2009 reorganization of Star TV.

 The Asian operations also oversee National Geographic TV channels in the Middle East and North Africa (except Israel).